vibhorkum/postgres_benchmark/README.md

     * volume_type: io2, Provisioned IOPs: 20000, Name: pg_indexes
     * volume_type: io2, Provisioned IOPs: 10000, Name: pg_wal

-    For creating volumes, please refer following link:
+    For creating volumes, please refer to the following link:

     https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html

-3. Attach the volumes to the instance created, the following link gives information on how to attach a provisioned volumes:
+3. Attach the volumes to the instance created.
+The following link gives information on how to attach a provisioned volumes:

    https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html

-4. After attaching the volume use following commands to make it available for use.
-Following link can be use for making it available on VM:
+4. After attaching the volume, use the following commands to make it available for use.
+The following link can be used for making it available on VM:

    https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html